Centaurea cyanus: Genetics

 Centaurea cyanus is a diploid flower (2n = 24).
 The genetic diversity within populations is high, although there could be a future decline in diversity due to population fragmentation and intensive agriculture.
 In general, Centaurea cyanus is a self-incompatible species.
 However, selfing still occurs occasionally, but results in inbreeding depression.

+Names

+The genus name, Centaurea, is derived from the Greek κένταυρος (kéntaura) meaning "centaur".
+The species name, cyanus, is Botanical Latin also taken from the Ancient Greek κύανος (kúanos) meaning "dark blue" as a reference to the color of the flowers.

+The common name bachelor's button is an allusion to the shape of the flowers.
+Originally the bachelor's buttons was applied to the double form of the common buttercup (Ranunculus acris), but it has been applied to various round flowers.
+The name cornflower is often used for this species in particular, but is also used for other weedy species that grow among corn in the sense of any grain crop such as the common corncockle.
+The name bluebottle continues in common use, having been coined in the form blewbothel around 1450.

+Other names include blue cap, a rare English regional name, blue blobs, blue bonnet, bluet, cornbottle, boutonierre flower, ragged robin, and gogglebuster.
+Though the name ragged sailor is applied to the species, it is also sometimes used for chicory (Cichorium intybus).
+The name hurtsickle or hurt-sickle, dates to the late 1500s.
+This name came from farmers believing that it would blunt their sickles when cutting fields.

 Distribution and habitat

-Centaurea cyanus is native to temperate Europe, but is widely naturalized outside its native range.
+Centaurea cyanus is native to temperate Europe, but is widely naturalized in many other parts of the world, including North America and parts of Australia through introduction as an ornamental plant in gardens and as a seed contaminant in crop seeds.

 It has been present in Britain and Ireland as an archaeophyte (ancient introduction) since the Iron Age.
 In the United Kingdom, it has declined from 264 sites to just 3 sites in the last 50 years.

 In reaction to this, the conservation charity Plantlife named it as one of 101 species it would actively work to bring 'back from the brink'.

-In the County Clare (VC H9) in Ireland, C. cyanus is recorded in arable fields as very rare and almost extinct, while in northeast Ireland, it was abundant before the 1930s.
+In County Clare (VC H9), Ireland, C. cyanus is recorded in arable fields as very rare and almost extinct, while in northeast Ireland, it was abundant before the 1930s.